PaPJoIN/nlp-llm-project/README.md

 * Summarised the outputs into actionable insights.

-* Leveraged the multi-purpose capability of **Microsoft's Phi-4-mini-instruct model** <https://huggingface.co/microsoft/Phi-4-mini-instruct> to compare the identified dominant topics.
+* Leveraged the multi-purpose capability of **Microsoft's Phi-4-mini-instruct model** <https://huggingface.co/microsoft/Phi-4-mini-instruct> to compare and interpret the identified dominant topics.

-* Utilised the created pipeline with additional prompting to generate further improvement suggestions for the client, based on the main topics identified from the negative reviews.
+* Utilised the created pipeline with additional prompting to generate additional improvement suggestions, based on the main topics identified from the negative reviews.

-* Conducted a comparison of BERTopic with **Gensim’s LDA model** to validate the results and ensure robustness.
+* Conducted a comparative analysis between BERTopic and **Gensim’s LDA model** to validate topic coherence and ensure methodological robustness.

 ## 🔹 Tools